 “Go home, you drunk!”

 It was time.
 Roger found a staircase to someone’s home where the lights were off.
 He sat on the top step.
-With the whiskey bottle in his hand, he ran his fingers over the embossed lettering.
+He took the whiskey bottle in hand, running his fingers over the embossed lettering.
 Even through layers, the concrete bit with chilled teeth.

 There was a schedule.
 Roger took the first swig.
-His tongue burned like a match – cheap.
-He took another.
+His tongue burned like a match — cheap.
+He took another drink.
 Heads turned into faces.
 Faces turned into accusations.

 “… no respect …”